retrofit-lab/ashrae-1836-rp-categorization/README.md

 |Building envelope |Element |B        |SHELL        |Unassigned            |Unassigned           |
 |envelope          |Element |B        |SHELL        |Unassigned            |Unassigned           |
 |Floor             |Element |B1010    |SHELL        |Superstructure        |Floor Construction   |

-In order to use a different list of categorization tags (or add to/amend this seed list), use the same header structure shown in Table 1 and add the new list to the `/data/` folder and update the file name in the R script.

 ### ASHRAE 1836-RP 5% sample of EEMs
 Two example EEM lists are provided as Comma Separated Values (CSV) files along with the R script.
 The first example list is a random sample of 5% of the EEMs from the 1836-RP main list of EEMs [eem-list-main.csv](https://github.com/retrofit-lab/ashrae-1836-rp-text-mining/blob/main/README.md#ashrae-1836-rp-main-list-of-eems) and is named [sample-eems.csv](data/sample-eems.csv).